Summary of the FY 2022-23 General Appropriations Bill, as Introduced

 Statement from Executive Director Bryan Collier

 The House and Senate versions of the general appropriations bill were recently filed.
 The following is a short summary of the proposed budget specific to TDCJ.
-I appreciate the work policymakers have devoted to preparing these initial budget proposals, as well the many long hours they will spend finalizing the state’s budget for the next two fiscal years (FY).
+I appreciate the work policymakers have devoted to preparing these initial budget proposals, as well as the many long hours they will spend finalizing the state’s budget for the next two fiscal years (FY).
 It is important to remember the bills as introduced are only the starting point for budget deliberations occurring during the legislative session.
 As you know, we have requested additional operational and policy items which are not typically funded in the introduced versions of the bill.
 The agency will work closely with members of the legislature and the Governor’s Office throughout the next five months to ensure they have accurate information regarding the impact of various decisions on operations and staff.
-Final decisions regarding appropriations for the FY 2022-23 biennium will be made no earlier than May 2020.
+Final decisions regarding appropriations for the FY 2022-23 biennium will be made no earlier than May 2021.

 - Provides funding levels for felony and misdemeanor probation supervision based on the Legislative Budget Board (LBB) June 2020 population projections.